-Each camper will be assigned to a small group.
-This will be their family while at camp.
-The maximum ratio of these small groups is 13 campers to 2 instructors.
+Each camper will be assigned to a small group to share meals and engage in team building activities throughout camp.
+The maximum ratio of these small groups is 13 campers to 2 instructors to support safety and positive relationship building.

-There are quite a few times during the day that the entire camp will gather as a group to share stories, gratitude, announcements, or celebrate with one another.
+There are quite a few times during the day that the entire camp will gather as a large group to share stories, gratitude, announcements, or celebrate with one another.

-As campers age they have the opportunity to participate in choices based activities in the afternoon.
-This is an opportunity to spend time with campers from other small groups and meet others that have the same interests.
+As campers grow, they have the opportunity to participate in choice based activities in the afternoon.
+This is an opportunity to spend time with campers from other small groups and meet others who have the same interests.